 Former Commissioner of the NSW Land and Environment Court

 Jacqueline Townsend, Chair (Alternate)

 Town planner with 30 years experience as a full time planning in both Local Government and private sector

 Town planner, panel member Waverley Development Assessment Panel

-Tony Blue, Expert Panel Member (Alternative)
+Tony Blue, Expert Panel Member (Alternate)

-Michael Leavey, Expert Panel Member (Alternative)
+Michael Leavey, Expert Panel Member (Alternate)

-James Colman, Expert Panel Member (Alternative)
+James Colman, Expert Panel Member (Alternate)

 Architect and town planner